divvun/DivvunPublicTenders/GeneralInfo.md

 * audited financial reports and tax reports for the last fiscal year
 * additional requirements listed for each subproject

-## Selection criteria

-* price — 15%
-* something measuring organisation quality — 15% - XXX - what?
-* in-house experience in the relevant programming languages — 40%
-* additional criterias in each subproject — 30%

-**Note:** Everything else being roughly equal, offers covering everything will be preferred over offers for parts of the tender, and offers covering more subprojects will be preferred over offers covering fewer subprojects.
-Also, more experience in the relevant programming languages or topic at hand is preferred over less experience.
-This can be documented e.g. as a list of past projects, with a reference person with contact information for each such project.

 ## Acceptance requirements

-Before delivery of final version of each subproject:
+Before delivery of the final version of each subproject:

 * the code must be in [Github.com/divvun](https://github.com/divvun), with all tests passing
-    * the code needs to build on all relevant platforms
+    * the code needs to build on all platforms specified for each subproject
 * the code must have been built with all tests passing on at least one of the computers of the Divvun group
 * the code, possible API's and all functionality must be documented
 * the code must meet specifications
 * the code must follow linting standards agreed upon at contract signing time
-* further acceptance requirements can be specified in each subproject
+* further acceptance requirements may be specified in each subproject

 ## Copyright and license